Digital Signage Font Guide | Chapter 3: Font Pairings

 No digital signage font guide would be complete without a list of absolute “no’s.”
 These are fonts that should be immediately taken out of consideration and avoided at all costs:

 There is a lot of freedom when it comes to creating a polished and engaging digital signage display, but too many choices can also lead to bad design decisions.
-Use this digital signage font guide to help steer the creative process and avoid common pitfalls that can eat away at the effectiveness of displays.
+Use this digital signage font guide to help steer the creative process.
+Avoid common pitfalls that can eat away at the effectiveness of displays.
 Using the right font, along with other complementary design elements, can create engaging tools that also provide a valuable ROI.